Blockchain Engine X Tests ¶

 The key optimization is that clients need only be started once per group instead of once per test (as in the original engine fixture format), dramatically improving execution performance for large test suites.

-Instead of including large pre-allocation state in each test fixture, this format references a pre-allocation groups folder (pre_alloc
+Instead of including large pre-allocation state in each test fixture, this format references a pre-allocation groups folder (pre_alloc) which contains all different pre-allocation combinations organized by group.

-A single JSON fixture file is composed of a JSON object where each key-value pair is a different BlockchainTestEngineXFixture
+A single JSON fixture file is composed of a JSON object where each key-value pair is a different BlockchainTestEngineXFixture test object, with the key string representing the test name.

 The JSON file path plus the test name are used as the unique test identifier.